 The next REF exercise will be in 2021 with submission expected in late 2020.

-The guidelines for REF2021 are anticipated for release in summer 2017.
+The Initial Decisions on the REF 2021 were published on 1st September 2017 and the report can be downloaded below.
+The second set of decisions are anticipated in late autumn 2017.
 In the meantime, news and information can be found on the HEFCE blog, which frequently publishes articles relating to the REF.

 Follow us on Twitter for Research and REF news and updates.

 Below you can see the proposed indicative timetable for REF 2021.
-It is expected that the timetable will be confirmed in late summer 2017.
 You can click on individual lines for HEFCE news pertaining to those items.

 |1st August 2013||Start period for income and impacts|